Fully Transformer Networks for Semantic Image Segmentation: Introduction

 \section{Introduction}

-Semantic image segmentation aims to assign a semantic label to each pixel in an image, which is an indispensable component for many applications, such as autonomous vehicles \cite{Cityscapes}, human-computer interaction \cite{harders2003enhancing}, and medical diagnosis \cite{medical_diagnosis}.
+\IEEEPARstart{S}{emantic} image segmentation aims to assign a semantic label to each pixel in an image, which is an indispensable component for many applications, such as autonomous vehicles \cite{Cityscapes}, human-computer interaction \cite{harders2003enhancing}, and medical diagnosis \cite{medical_diagnosis}.
 Since the era of deep learning, convolutional neural networks (CNNs) have been the cornerstone of tremendous image segmentation models.

-Inspired by successful applications of transformers on natural language processing tasks (machine translation \cite{machine_translation}, text classification \cite{text_classification}), and computer vision tasks (image classification \cite{VIT,DeiT,PVT,CvT, Swin, ViL, LocalViT}), Transformer has attracted more and more interests in the context of semantic image segmentation \cite{SETR, DPT, PVT, Swin, Trans2Seg} recently.
-These methods combined the transformer module into the encoder-decoder architecture, where the encoder reduces the feature maps and captures rich semantic representations, while the decoder gradually recovers the spatial information or fuses multi-scale representation for generating accurate pixel-level predictions.
+Inspired by successful applications of Transformer \cite{Transformer} on natural language processing tasks (machine translation \cite{machine_translation}, text classification \cite{text_classification}), and computer vision tasks (image classification \cite{VIT,DeiT,PVT,CvT, Swin, ViL, LocalViT}), Transformer has attracted more and more interests in the context of semantic image segmentation \cite{SETR, DPT, PVT, Swin, Trans2Seg} recently.
+These methods combined the Transformer block into the encoder-decoder architecture, where the encoder reduces the feature maps and captures rich semantic representations, while the decoder gradually recovers the spatial information or fuses multi-scale features for generating accurate pixel-level predictions.
 These approaches can be divided into three categories: (1) \textbf{Transformer-CNN architecture} \cite{DPT, PVT,SETR, Swin}.
-It contains a transformer encoder and CNN decoder.
-Images are first divided into a set of patches and projected to patch embeddings, which are then passed through a transformer encoder and a traditional CNN decoder to recover the pixel-level prediction, as shown in Figure {\ref{pipelines_a}}.
+It contains a Transformer encoder and CNN decoder.
+Images are first divided into a set of patches and projected to patch embeddings, which are then passed through a Transformer encoder and a traditional CNN decoder to recover the pixel-level prediction, as shown in Figure {\ref{figure_1_1}}(a).
 (2) \textbf{Hybrid-CNN architecture} \cite{SETR}.
-As shown in Figure {\ref{pipelines_b}}, its decoder is the traditional CNN, while the encoder is a combination of CNN (e.g., ResNet, or ResNeXt) and transformer layers, the output of CNN with a lower resolution is directly used as the patch embeddings for transformer layers.
+As shown in Figure {\ref{figure_1_1}}(b), its decoder is the traditional CNN, while the encoder is a combination of CNN (e.g., ResNet \cite{ResNet}) and Transformer layers, in which the output of CNN with a lower resolution is directly used as the patch embeddings for Transformer layers.
 (3) \textbf{Hybrid-Transformer architecture} \cite{Trans2Seg}.
-It further replaced the CNN decoder with transformer decoder compared to the Hybrid-CNN, as shown in Figure {\ref{pipelines_c}}.
+It further replaced the CNN decoder of Hybrid-CNN architecture with a Transformer decoder, as shown in Figure {\ref{figure_1_1}}(c).